ssadpatel/Kubernetes-Gitlab-Installation/README.md

 `$ kubectl apply -f gitlab-runner-sa-cluster-role.yaml`

 Create a configamp for gitlab-runner.
 Change the registration-token and service-account name with your.
-(Remeber the tag name {--tag-list k8s} it will be use in gitlab-ci.
+(Remeber the tag name {--tag-list k8s}, it will use in gitlab-ci.

 ```
 cat <<EOF |tee gitlab-configmap.yaml